Svvord/FastCCC/README.md

 [![Documentation](https://img.shields.io/badge/docs-available-brightgreen)](https://svvord.github.io/FastCCC/) &nbsp;
 [![License](https://img.shields.io/badge/license-MIT-blue)](https://github.com/Svvord/FastCCC/blob/main/LICENSE)

+**[2025.02.01]** Update: To minimize the size of transmitted panel data, we leverage FastCCC’s speed to compute essential reference data during first-time usage.
+This process incurs only an additional 1–2 minutes during initial activation.
+Meanwhile, the storage requirement for uploading the panel data has been significantly reduced (from 3GB to 5MB per tissue panel).
+We will continue uploading the panel data to GitHub over the next few days.

 **[2025.01.23]** We have provided a comprehensive [tutorial](https://svvord.github.io/FastCCC/) on the usage of FastCCC, which includes detailed instructions on installation, usage, and more.
 We highly recommend referring to this [tutorial](https://svvord.github.io/FastCCC/) for a step-by-step guide.

 ## Overview